liquibase/liquibase-contribute-site/docs/extensions-integrations/extension-guides/add-a-database/milestone2-step2.md

 !!! tip

-    What method you implement to specify the Database implementation your new generator classes are for will depend on the specific class you are implementing.
+    The Database method you will need to implement for your new generator classes will depend on the specific class you are implementing.

     See the corresponding documentation pages for more information and examples.

 ## Iterate

 The first time you run the tests, you will likely get many failures, but don't be discouraged.
-Often times the first few fixes you make will resolve many of the failures.
+Often, the first few fixes you make will resolve many of the failures.

-After you have made a potential fix, re-run the tests to ensure it solved the problem and then move on to the next failure.
+After making a potential fix, re-run the tests to ensure it solved the problem and then move on to the next failure.
 You should quickly pick up the general code patterns, and most of the effort is finding the correct SQL syntax for your database.

 !!! tip